globalpayhub/angular-svg-icon/README.md

 ## How to use?

 ```
-$ npm i angular-svg-icon --save
+$ npm i @gknbrdl/angular-svg-icon --save
 ```

+> **Note:** This package is a fork of the original `angular-svg-icon` package, updated and maintained for Angular 21.
+For earlier Angular versions, please use the original `angular-svg-icon` package from npm.

 ## Versions

-The latest version of the package is for Angular 19.
+The latest version of the package is for Angular 21.

+> **Note:** This is a fork of the original `angular-svg-icon` package, updated and maintained for Angular 21 support.

-:grey_exclamation: **BREAKING CHANGE**: as of angular-svg-icon@18.0.0, the package was converted to use `inject` and `signal` from `@common/core` for improved performance.
+:grey_exclamation: **BREAKING CHANGE**: as of angular-svg-icon@18.0.0, the package was converted to use `inject` and `signal` from `@angular/core` for improved performance.
 Thus method calls that are inputs should be avoided.
 Inputs are now signal inputs.

 **Note on earlier versions of Angular:**
+- For Angular 21, use @gknbrdl/angular-svg-icon@21.1.1
+- For Angular 20, use angular-svg-icon@20.0.0
+- For Angular 19, use angular-svg-icon@19.1.1
 - For Angular 18, use angular-svg-icon@18.0.2
 - For Angular 17, use angular-svg-icon@17.0.0
 - For Angular 16, use angular-svg-icon@16.1.0